alchemyplatform/aa-sdk/site/react/overview.md

 # React Hooks Overview

-If you are using Alchemy's RPC and Smart Contract Accounts and building a React application, you can use the React Hooks exported by Account Kit to interact with your Smart Contract Accounts.
+If you are using Smart Contract Accounts and building a React application, you can use the React Hooks exported by Account Kit to interact with your Smart Contract Accounts.
 You're not required to use these hooks to leverage all of the power of Account Kit.
 The hooks are exported from `@alchemy/aa-alchemy` and can be found within the `@alchemy/aa-alchemy/react` namespace.

 ::: warning
 React hooks are still being developed and the interfaces could change in the future!